 Dietary & Health Support Considerations

-It is easy to interpret the traditional of the Norwegian Elkhound to have included the scrap foods of the hunters, the surplus foods of the owners’ own traditional diets.
-The Norwegian Elkhound thrives off raw dairy milk, whole or cultured, with regular yogurt or kefir a perfect companion food for probiotic support to a dry food diet.
-To fortify the diet we add kelp and nutritional yeast to each feeding.
-To keep free of intestinal worms, a 1/4 teaspoon of garlic powder to the feed regularly over time.
-Raw pastured eggs keep coats beautiful.
-Salmon and fish a favorite treat.
+It is easy to interpret the traditional diet of the Norwegian Elkhound to have included the scrap foods of the hunters, the surplus foods of the owners’ own traditional diets.
+The diversity of a rural homestead’s nutritional yields and access provide an excellent environment for nutritionally supporting the growing elkhound.
+Raw, whole wild harvested small and large game and wild caught fish (our elkhounds also LOVE to catch and eat frogs in the lakes in Summer), homestead poultry and their eggs, whole rabbit, ruminant meat, bones and milk, provide a diversity in range of proteins, amino acids, vital nutrients.
+Garden vegetables and wild berries and fruits, and surplus of large family homestead meals.
+We feed a commercial dry food as a supplement rather than the staple of diet.
+We add cultured dairy such as yogurt or kefir for probiotic support, fortify with added kelp and nutritional yeast to each feeding.
+To keep free of intestinal worms, a 1/4 teaspoon of garlic powder to the meal regularly over time.
+The raw pastured eggs keep coats beautiful.
+And salmon or liver for treats.
 Apple Cider Vinegar added to supplied drinking water has been experienced to prevent itchiness.
 Black Seed Oil added by the drop to food or water keeps immune system strong, and is a must for the pet medicine cabinet for applying to tick bites, soothing skin eruptions and speeding healing of skin issues.
-Dragon’s Blood (Croton lechleri, “Sangre de Drago”) another must for the pet medicine cabinet, serving as a powerful antibiotic ointment for open wounds, cuts and abrasions that seals at the same time.
+Monolaurin pellets for antibiotic effect in case of tick feeding.
+And Dragon’s Blood (Croton lechleri, “Sangre de Drago”) for the pet medicine cabinet, serving as a powerful antibiotic ointment for open wounds, cuts and abrasions that seals at the same time.